A RUSH TO JUDGEMENT:

 Thus, I began the investigation into a crime that appalled the city of Tampa and startled a nation.
 The search for a bloodstained killer or the clothing he had discarded was the first crude gesture towards catching the fiend before other homes could be entered other families gathered into this harvest of blood.

-While the hue and cry was sounding, Sergeant Beasley turned to the axe with a hopeful eye.
+While the hue and cry were sounding, Sergeant Beasley turned to the axe with a hopeful eye.
 A fingerprint expert Beasley regarded the smeared axe-handle as his greatest chance of striking a worth-while clue.

 "It's a sadist and probably a fugitive from an institution," he said.
 "His prints will be recorded.
 If I can find a whorl or mark on this---" he tapped the axe significantly.